richthegeek/mongosum/README.md

 // Force a full refresh of the summary (this is a heavy operation, do it rarely) coll.rebuildSummary(callback)

 // Set the options on the summariser.
-Currently only suppors an "ignored_columns" array, for things like _id coll.setSummaryOptions(options, callback)
+Allows a specific "ignored_columns" on the collection coll.setSummaryOptions(options, callback)

 // Alter the default summary options - if the collection does not have explicit options, it will use these.